 genealogy was of little interest to any other than the gentry.

 Even so, these events in Ireland's census history still cause many a

-genealogist to weep, because none of the original papers survive for 1861-1871.
+genealogist to weep, not least because not one of the original paper returns survive for 1861-1871, either.

 Not a scrap.

-Surprisingly, earlier censuses (for 1821 to 1851) have a marginally higher survival rate (and I
+Surprisingly, earlier Irish censuses (for 1821 to 1851) have a marginally higher survival rate (and I

 do mean marginal!).